loujaybee/cloud-exam-notes/developer-associate/notes.md

 - Three components of CodeStar: Project dashboard, deployment pipeline, access management

 ## Questions
+- VPC: Do you have to provision internet gateways?
 - EB: Linux server configuration, why not Docker?
 - EB: What can you configure with the configuration files?
 - EB: Why is blue/green performed at the DNS level?